-“Why didn’t you tell us that you knew the victim?” asked Detective Richards, leaning on the desk over Judy Davis, who, at the moment, was looking much less presentable than she had the night before.
-The concrete slab she had slept on in the Victim Squad holding cell was anything but comfortable.
-Her neatly trimmed bob cut was now tangled in a mess, with renegade strands of black hair sticking out every which way, and her maroon sweater was now creased and wrinkled from being used as a makeshift pillow all night.
-Bags of exhaustion hung low under her eyes as she turned to her public defender for council.
-The thin bald man, dressed in a mustard suit, gave her a nod, encouraging her to answer.
+“Why didn’t you tell us that you knew the victim?” asked Detective Richards, leaning on the desk over Judy Davis, whom at the moment was looking much less presentable than she had the night before when she had been brought in by Detective Denslin; her neatly-trimmed bob was in a tangled mess, renegade strands of black hair sticking out every which way; her maroon sweater was creased and wrinkled from being used as a makeshift pillow; bags of exhaustion hung low under her eyes as she turned to her public defender for council.

 She turned back to the detectives saying, “Yes.
 I know him.
 He’s my neighbor.
-Of course we know each other.”
-Her tone was slow and impatient.
+Of course, we know each other.”

 “How about it?” said Detective Richards, looking her deep in her eyes.
 “Were you two having an affair?”